+After eight years of construction and $1 million (ten times the original amount allocated), the dome was complete.
 On December 2, 1863, the Statue of Freedom was placed on top of the dome.
-Fanfare included a 35-gun salute – one for every state of the divided Union – and a return salute from 12 forts surrounding Washington, DC.
-The pageantry, and the Statue of Freedom, were visible from nearby Virginia – the seat of the Confederate States of America.
+The fanfare included a 35-gun salute – one for every state of the divided Union – and a return salute from 12 forts surrounding Washington, DC.
+The pageantry, and the Statue of Freedom, was visible from nearby Virginia – the seat of the Confederate States of America.

 The statue features a female symbolizing freedom draped in classical robes.
 Her left hand holds a laurel wreath of victory and the shield of the US with 13 stripes.
 She wears a helmet encircled by stars and topped by an eagle’s head and talons.
 The statue weighs nearly 15,000 pounds and is 19 feet 6 inches tall.
 Removed for renovation in 1993, Freedom was returned less than six months later, in time for the Capitol’s bicentennial celebration.